-These exercises do not focus specifically on distinguishing between the different intonation patterns for yes / no questions and question-word questions (yes / no questions usually have a rising intonation and questionword questions a falling intonation).
-In practice we think it is very hard for Sts to notice this distinction, and what is more, native speaker intonation, especially among young people, is constantly changing.
+These exercises do not focus specifically on distinguishing between the different intonation patterns for yes / no questions and question-word questions (yes / no questions usually have a rising intonation and question-word questions a falling intonation).
+In practice, we think it is very hard for Sts to notice this distinction, and, in addition, native speaker intonation is constantly changing, especially among young people.

 In exercises c, d, and e, Sts focus on using interested intonation to respond to what someone says.
-This is another context in which using flat intonation (e.g. when responding Really?) can unintentionally convey a lack of interest.
+This is another context in which using flat intonation (e.g., when responding Really?) can unintentionally convey a lack of interest.

-a 1.5 Focus on the task.
+a 1 1.5 Focus on the task.
 Tell Sts they are going to hear someone asking each question twice - once with interested intonation and once not - and they must decide which one has the more interested intonation.
 Play the audio once the whole way through for Sts just to listen.